Aagaarrd/socialgraphs/explainer_notebook_notes.md

 We're fans of the show and have noticed that it evolved from being a simple show for kids to incorperating fairly deep lore and intricate storytelling when approaching the later seasons.
 This seemed interesting to explore with the tools we've been taught in the course.

-* What was your goal for the end user's experience?
+* **What was your goal for the end user's experience?**

 Present some questions and hypothesis and hopefully draw meaningful conclusions from our data.
 This includes, but not limited to, if the important characters' in the earlier seasons roles in the show evolves throughout the show,  if the characters' dialog somehow changes and if so in what manner.
 (EXPAND)

 # 2. Basic stats.
 Let's understand the dataset better

-* Write about your choices in data cleaning and preprocessing
+* **Write about your choices in data cleaning and preprocessing**

 Our preliminary data exploration caused us to notice some anomalies.
 Firstly, a character called 'Snail'.
 This character had an absurdly large Out-degree, which was caused by the Snail being in *every single episode* waving at the viewer as a sort of easter egg for the attentive fan.
 Those who've made the list of present characters in each episode deemed this to be enough for the Snail to be a minor character in every episode thus leading to a high out-degree.
 The character does have some relevance in a few episodes, but we concluded that the overall importance of the character to the story was minimal as opposed to the skew in data.

-Secondly, the series finaly "Come Along With Me" is 45 minutes long as opposed to the regular \~10 minutes.
+Secondly, the series finaly 'Come Along With Me' is 45 minutes long as opposed to the regular \~10 minutes.
 This also caused the data to skew quite a bit since exluding the episode caused the average degree to go from \~37 to \~27.
 Since the episode wasn't very representative of the average episode, we decided to drop it from our network.

-* Write a short section that discusses the dataset stats
+* **Write a short section that discusses the dataset stats**

-	* written on website
+For the network analyss, we're working with 956 nodes and 13075 edges.

+For text analysis we have gathered transcripts from season 1 to 7 which ended up being 225 transcripts.

 # 3. Tools, theory and analysis